ashwnacharya/ashwnacharya.github.io/_posts/2024-04-11-disagree-and-commit.markdown

 Rather, it is a call to

-1. Invest time and effort to understand the rationale behind a decision, get over your initial dislike, if any.
+* Invest time and effort to understand the rationale behind a decision, get over your initial dislike, if any.
-2. Decide if you disagree with it.
+* Decide if you still disagree with it.
-3. And if you still do, then quarantine your disagreement and be a professional and commit to the success of a decision that has already been made. i.e. DO YOUR JOB.
+    * And if you still do, then quarantine your disagreement and be a professional and commit to the success of a decision that has already been made. i.e. DO YOUR JOB.

 What this also means is that you can only "disagree and commit" to a decision that has already been made.
 Decisions that are yet to be made obviously cannot be committed to.